-These forms can yield valuable intelligence about your portfolio's asset location and tax efficiency.
+These forms can yield valuable information about your portfolio's asset location and tax efficiency.

 "Important tax documents."

-You've probably started to see items marked with that label pop up in your mailbox, and maybe in your email box, too.
+You've probably started to see items marked with that label pop up in your mailbox, and most likely your email box, too.
 They're a harbinger of the tax season to come, and they're worth paying attention to.

-Employers have until the end of this month to issue W-2s, which report wages paid to employees.
+Employers have just begun to issue W-2s, which report wages paid to employees.
 Other types of income, whether from contract work or investment income, get reported via a 1099 form.
 These 1099 forms start hitting your mailbox (and/or email inbox) in January and continue apace for the rest of the month and often beyond.
-The forms have changed a little bit with the new tax laws that went into effect in 2018, but not significantly so.

 There are actually many separate 1099 forms.
 The unifying theme among them is that they document that you received some type of income during the preceding year; that income may or may not be taxable.